bvfalcon/tapestry-service-cache/README.md

 <dependency>
     <groupId>com.ciaranwood</groupId>
     <artifactId>tapestry-service-cache</artifactId>
-    <version>3.0</version>
+    <version>4.0-SNAPSHOT</version>
 </dependency>
 ```

-Version 1.0 is compatible with Tapestry 5.1, version 2.0.1 is compatible with Tapestry 5.2 and version 3.0 is compatible with Tapestry 5.3.
+Version 1.0 is compatible with Tapestry 5.1, version 2.0.1 is compatible with Tapestry 5.2, version 3.0 is compatible with Tapestry 5.3 and version 3.0 is compatible with Tapestry 5.4

 Tapestry Service Cache is an add-on library for Tapestry 5 that makes caching of services simple.
 It uses annotations to mark methods as cacheable and takes care of all the heavy lifting for you.